 We may also collect information about you to help us establish and verify your identity and administer records, including:

 - Department of Veterans’ Affairs (DVA) file numbers

 - biometric information such as your Voice Biometrics voiceprint.

 We may also collect information about how you use our online services and applications, such as:

 - pages you visit

 - online forms you fill in

 You can read more about the collection of personal information.

 We collect your personal information through a variety of channels.
-This includes paper forms or notices, search warrants, online portals, correspondence, face to face or over the telephone.
+This includes paper forms or notices, search warrants, online portals, mobile applications, correspondence, face to face or over the telephone.

 We may also collect your personal information from third parties including other government agencies: